teslamotors/ansible_puller/README.md

 By design, ansible_puller will look at the remote path `<resource_path>.md5` to discover the live MD5 checksum.
 If, for example, your resource is located at `https://example.com/some/file.tgz` then ansible_puller will look for the MD5 hash at `https://example.com/some/file.tgz.md5`.
+A custom remote path can be specified with the `http-checksum-url` option.
 The following conditions will lead to a (re-)download of the ansible tarball:
 - There is no current ansible tarball at the specified local path
 - The current hash of the local ansible tarball not match the remote checksum
 - The remote checksum does not exist